How to Spend a Week in Oahu: 7 Day Oahu Itinerary

 Ho’omaluhia Botanical Garden

 After spending time at the temple, head over to the Ho’omaluhia Botanical Garden, which is only a 20 minute drive away.
 The Botanical Garden is free to visit.
-The gardens feature amazing views of the Koʻolau Mountain range, 100s of plants species and multiple walking trails.
+The gardens feature amazing views of the Koʻolau Mountain range, 100s of plant species and multiple walking trails.
 One thing to note is most of the trails are dirt paths and can be extremely muddy if it has rained recently.
 Either wear hiking boots or tennis shoes you don’t mind getting dirty.
 As you make your way through the botanical gardens, be sure to stop at the overlook for some great views of the garden and mountains.

-Koko Cater Botanical Garden
+Koko Crater Botanical Garden

 If this is enough for one day, you can obviously head back to Waikiki and spend the rest of the day on the beach.
 We had an early start to the day so we headed over to Koko Crater Botanical Garden and did the two mile loop around the gardens.